1) A Beautiful Mind

 Comment: This beautiful film is based on the works of Yukio Mishima,

-only features Go in the deleted scenes section of the DVD.
+However mostly Go features in the deleted scenes section of the DVD.
 The

 scene shows the main character of Yukio Mishima's 'Temple of the